nrwl/nx/scripts/readme-fragments/what-is-nx.md

 <strong>Nx also uses a distributed computation cache.</strong> If someone has already built or tested similar code, Nx
 will use their results to speed up the command for everyone else.

-### Develop Efficiently at Scale with Nx
+### Holistic Dev Experience Powered by an Advanced CLI and Editor Plugins

-Nx helps scale your development from one team building one application to many teams building multiple frontend and backend applications all in the same workspace.
-When using Nx, developers have a holistic dev experience powered by an advanced CLI (with editor plugins), capabilities for controlled code sharing and consistent code generation.
+<strong>Nx</strong> helps scale your development from one team building one application to many teams building multiple
+frontend and backend applications all in the same workspace. <strong >When using Nx, developers have a holistic dev experience powered by an advanced CLI</strong > (with editor plugins), capabilities for controlled code sharing and consistent code generation.

-### Use Modern Tools
+### Rich Plugin Ecosystem

-Nx is an open framework with plugins for many modern tools and frameworks.
-It has support for TypeScript, React, Angular, Cypress, Jest, Prettier, Nest.js, Next.js, Storybook, Ionic among others.
+<strong>Nx</strong> is an open platform with plugins for many modern tools and frameworks.
+It has support for
+TypeScript, React, Angular, Cypress, Jest, Prettier, Nest.js, Next.js, Storybook, Ionic among others.
 With Nx, you get a consistent dev experience regardless of the tools used.